 Whom do we fund?

-We fund organizations that support economically disadvantaged youth in our communities.
 We recognize that economic privilege greatly increases educational opportunities.
-Therefore, our goal is to provide economically disadvantaged youth in our communities with educational experiences that will enhance their chances for future success.
+Therefore, we fund organizations that provide under-resourced youth in our communities with educational experiences that will enhance their chances for future success.

 - We fund organizations of various sizes.
-We are interested in supporting organizations where our grants have a meaningful impact on youth.
+We are interested in supporting organizations where our grants have a meaningful impact on youth, as well as the organization itself.

 - We fund religiously affiliated organizations that are inclusive of all participants regardless of religious background and beliefs.

-The Catalyst Giving Initiative is designed to help education-focused nonprofits that are showing meaningful and sustainable academic outcomes move forward in a significant way towards their strategic vision.
+The Catalyst Giving Initiative was launched in August 2015 with the awarding of grants totaling US$1.45 million to six nonprofits in Boston and Philadelphia.
+The Initiative is designed to help education-focused nonprofits that are showing meaningful and sustainable academic outcomes move forward in a significant way towards their strategic vision.

 The Initiative’s goals are to